ElPopo18/odin-landing-page/README.md

-# odin-landing-page
+Odin Landing Page
-The secondproject on the Odin Project
+The second project on the Odin Project